-Functional Classification: Major
+Functional Classification: Major Collector Urban

-This extension will connect Obrecht Road, a major in the Freedom collector Community that provides east/west traffic flow from MD 97 to Third Avenue in Sykesville, to MD 32.
+Purpose: This extension will connect Obrecht Road, a major collector in the Freedom Community that provides east/west traffic flow from MD 97 to Third Avenue in Sykesville, to MD 32.
 It will allow vehicular traffic to bypass the winding roads and intersections along Third Avenue and Springfield Avenue in the Town of Sykesville.
 The exact alignment will have to be evaluated.